KashubaK/EZSlider/README.md

 const ezSlider = new EZSlider();
 ```

 The `EZSlider` class will look for elements with the `data-ez-slider` attribute and attach to them.
+It expects the slides to be the same exact width, and it will stretch to fit its container.

 All done!